 It takes time to uncover issues, document findings and turn them into actionable insight, especially for organizations that spread their infrastructure across a disparate environment.
 They typically have a plethora of purpose-built tools that work well, but don’t work together to manage change across systems. centers or teams.
 Yet, many organizations rely on their auto-discovery tools, an outdated CMDB and static spreadsheets to capture, assess and map their current data.
 This often leads to errors, gaps and potential bottlenecks.
 And then, by the time the discovery process is complete, the organization’s infrastructure has changed.

-A successful cloud migration plan starts with understanding on-premise application workload profiles.
+A successful cloud migration plan starts with understanding on-premises application workload profiles.
 A key part of this discovery process is figuring out ‘what talks to what’, or rather, analyzing the dependencies one system, application or server can potentially have on another.
 Workload intelligence, combined with dependency mapping therefore adds critical insight to the decision-making process, and significantly reduces the possibility of missing dependencies during the move.

 Before your create your migration strategy, CIOs should ask themselves some tough questions about their IT environment.